-(ii) before promulgating any regulation under subparagraph (Å), afford opportunity for an oral hearing;
+(ii) before promulgating any regulation under subparagraph (A), afford opportunity for an oral hearing;

-(iii) provide the advisory committee a reasonable time to make its recommendation with respect to proposed regulations under subparagraph (A); and section, take into account the differences in the manner in which the different types of tobacco products have historically been produced, the financial resources of the different tobacco product manufacturers, and the state of their existing manufacturing facilities; and shall provide for a reasonable period of time for such manufacturers to conform to good manufacturing practices.
+(iii) provide the advisory committee a reasonable time to make its recommendation with respect to proposed regulations under subparagraph (A); and ferent tobacco product manufacturers, and the state of their existing manufacturing facilities; and shall provide for a reasonable period of time for such manufacturers to conform to good manufacturing practices.

-(iv) in establishing the effective date of a regulation promulgated under this sub-
+(iv) in establishing the effective date of a regulation promulgated under this subsection, take into account the differences in the manner in which the different types of tobacco products have historically been produced, the financial resources of the dif-

-"(2) EXEMPTIONS; VARIANCES.
+"(2) EXEMPTIONS; VARIANCES.-

 "(A) Any person subject to any requirement prescribed under paragraph (1) may petition the Secretary for a permanent or temporary exemption or variance from such requirement.
-Such a petition shall be submitted to the Secretary in such form and manner as the Secretary shall prescribe and shallcompliance with this chapter:
+Such a petition shall be submitted to the Secretary in such form and manner as the Secretary shall prescribe and shall-

-"(i) in the case of a petition for an exemption from a requirement, set forth the basis for the petitioner's determination that compliance with the requirement is not required to assure that the tobacco product will be in the Secretary shall prescribe.
+"(i) in the case of a petition for an exemption from a requirement, set forth the basis for the petitioner's determination that compliance with the requirement is not required to assure that the tobacco product will be in compliance with this chapter;